Acylation/obsidian-chem/README.md

 #### How to generate SMILES strings?

- For simple structures, you can type them in by yourself, but for more complex ones, you may want to use **structure editors**, such as ChemDraw, [ChemDrawJS](https://chemdrawdirect.perkinelmer.cloud/js/sample/index.html#), [MarvinJS](https://marvinjs-demo.chemaxon.com/latest/index.html) and [Ketcher](https://lifescience.opensource.epam.com/KetcherDemoSA/index.html).
+ For simple structures, you can type them in manually.
+However, for more complex ones, you may want to use **structure editors**, such as ChemDraw, [ChemDrawJS](https://chemdrawdirect.perkinelmer.cloud/js/sample/index.html#), [MarvinJS](https://marvinjs-demo.chemaxon.com/latest/index.html) and [Ketcher](https://lifescience.opensource.epam.com/KetcherDemoSA/index.html).
+Also, you can use **translators** like [Open Bable](http://openbabel.org/wiki/Main_Page), [JOELib](https://sourceforge.net/projects/joelib/) and the [Chemical Translation Service](https://cts.fiehnlab.ucdavis.edu/) to convert chemical names, CAS numbers and *.mol files into SMILES strings.

 ## Installation

-The plugin is not available in the official plugin market for now.
-Please follow the steps below to install it manually.
+The plugin is not available in the official plugin market for now, you may use [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin to install it.
+Or, you can follow the steps below to install the plugin manually.

+> **Note**
+> Make sure that you are not in restricted mode.

-1. Go to the repo's latest [release page](https://github.com/Acylation/obsidian-chem/releases), and download the `main.js`, `style.css`, and `manifest.json`.
+1. Go to the repo's latest [release page](https://github.com/Acylation/obsidian-chem/releases/latest), and download the `main.js`, `style.css`, and `manifest.json`.
 Alternatively, you can download the latest zip file and then unzip it to get the three files.
 2. Copy these files to your local path `[yourvault]/.obsidian/plugins/obsidian-chem/`.
 You may need to create the folder `obsidian-chem` by yourself.
 3. Launch/restart Obsidian, or refresh the plugin list, you will see this plugin.
-(Make sure that you are not in restricted mode).
 4. In the plugin list, enable `Chem` and enjoy!

 ## Plugin Scope